Core Concepts

 • PipelineStageWidget — kanban stages over records, conversations, events, or any taggable entity; rule-based filters

-• DialWidget, DialBucketListWidget, DialStatsWidget, plus the supporting panels — see Dial mode
+• DialWidget, DialBucketListWidget, DialStatsWidget, plus the supporting panels — see Dial.

 Connecting widgets